Is Beans Safe for Diabetics?

 Beans contain a rich amount of plant-based protein.
 Protein is vital for the growth and repair of body tissues.
 The body might break down protein into sugar to be used for energy.
 Yet, this takes a long time than breaking down carbs, delaying the process of digestion.

 High-protein food items might aid an individual in feeling fuller for longer.
 Also, it reduces the risk of obesity and overeating.
-As per the USDA, 1/4th cup of beans provides the protein corresponding to 1 ounce of meat).
+As per the ADA, half a cup of beans provides the protein corresponding to 1 ounce of meat (excluding saturated fat).
 They offer a reasonable, low-calorie way to include protein in the diet.

 Also Read: Homeopathic Medicines For Diabetes